Kataglyphis/GraphicsEngineVulkan/README.md

 ### Shaders

-You will have to compile the shaders manually.
-A proper script to automate it is provided.

 Update your script/batch file with the proper path/vulkan version.
 Otherwise it will fail to compile shadres!
-(The very moment I wrote this readme I used the vulkan version 1.2.176.1 and installed the SDK directly under C:\\)
+(The very moment I wrote this readme I used the vulkan version 1.3.204.1 and installed the SDK directly under C:\\)

 For Linux user: Open Terminal and navigate to "Resources/Shader" directory.
 Then:
 ```sh